 Hiking during the hot summer months (November to February) comes with humidity and high chances of thunderstorms that could spoil your trip.
 The winter months (June to August) still have clear days, but temperatures plummet at night and the possibility of snow means a more slippery ascent and descent.

-I’ve hiked Tugela Falls in April and February.
-I didn’t experience any storms for either trip, but there was a thick mist that rolled in once we reached the top of Tugela Falls in February.
+I’ve hiked to the Tugela waterfall in April and February.
+I didn’t experience any storms for either trip, but there was a thick mist that rolled in once we reached the top of the waterfall in February.